StackStorm/st2vagrant/README.md

 #### NFS mount option for Pack development

-Playin with StackStorm ranges from creating rules and workflows, to turning your scripts into actions, to writing custom sensors.
+Playing with StackStorm ranges from creating rules and workflows, to turning your scripts into actions, to writing custom sensors.
-And all of that Everything involves working with files under `/opt/stackstorm/packs` on `st2vagrant` VM.
+And all of that involves working with files under `/opt/stackstorm/packs` on `st2vagrant` VM.
 One can do it via ssh, but with all your favorite tools already set up on your laptop, it's convenient to hack files and work with `git` there on the host.

 You can create your pack directories under `st2vagrant/` on your host.
 Vagrant automatically maps it's host directory to `/vagrant` directory on the VM, where you can symlink files and dirs to desired locations.